How to write tutorials that attract new players

 • Beginner: focus on structure, clarity, basic SEO, and consistent publishing cadence.

-• Advanced: implement personalised content paths, advanced analytics, and multi-format repurposing.
+• Advanced: implement personalized content paths, advanced analytics, and multi-format repurposing.

 Future trends to watch